pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 // ...which we can opt-out of by explicitly setting ?Sized... fn func<T: ?Sized>(t: T) {} // ❌

-// ...which doesn't compile since t doesn't have
+// ...which doesn't compile since it doesn't have
 // a known size so we must put it behind a pointer... fn func<T: ?Sized>(t: &T) {} // ✅
 fn func<T: ?Sized>(t: Box<T>) {} // ✅